 It’s tricky to line up the model with the physical world perfectly accuratly.
 More complex or high poly models will likely lead to performance issues.
 It also takes some practice to effectively rotate, scale and move the models.
 Because it requires a Vectorworks Cloud Services Select account, clients won’t be able to have the AR experience without you there to bring it up on your phone or iPad.

 Vectorworks has an awesome Export to Panorama function that allows you to render out your design layer as a 360 degree image!
 You can choose your favorite renderworks style/mode, choose a standard resolution from a few dropdown options, and obtain a shareable link for distribution to teammates & clients.
+Combine with Vectorworks Cloud Presentations to easily create a multi-photo virtual tour.

 Basic Panorama Workflow